 So what’s the problem?
 The problem is the high rate of abuse among pills that come in this format.
 OxyContin is one of the most commonly abused prescription drugs due in part to the fact that it is available in this extended release tablets.
 Those who abuse the drug often do so by crushing the pills before taking them in order to get a higher dose of painkiller all at once.
-Because Nucynta is an opiate painkiller, the approval for issue in extended release form is highly controversial.
+Because Nucynta is an opiate painkiller, the approval for extended release form is controversial.
 Will it become the next preferred drug of abuse?

 Prevention of Painkiller Abuse

 Patients can develop an addiction to their medication when they take more than prescribed or crush the substance.
 Diversion of medications is another issue.
 Those who are prescribed painkillers legally may sell or give their pills to others.
 Therefore, those who use the drug develop an addiction or exacerbate a pre-existing addiction.
 Consequently, these drugs are very concerning.

 One way that companies and regulatory agencies like the FDA are talking about limiting the abuse potential is to change the design.
 The hope is that there may be a different format that is resistant to crushing or breaking.

 Another form of prevention of drug abuse is to increase the number of statewide databases.
 Also providing cross-country referencing of those databases would be wise.
 This way, doctors who prescribe and pharmacists who fill the prescription can work together.
 It is key to make sure that no one is receiving duplicates or more than medically necessary.

 One way parents can limit their teen’s access to prescription drugs is to make sure to keep a close eye on their own prescriptions.
 If you are prescribed a medication for the short term, make sure to dispose of the remaining pills.
 Don’t keep them in the medicine cabinet for curious teens to find.